Rosehip syrup: benefits, harm, application

 - Strengthens and dilates blood vessels.

-- Has a mild diuretic effect, well removes toxins from the body.
+- It has a mild diuretic effect and removes toxins from the body well.

-- Vitamin C promotes the breakdown of body fat, so rosehip syrup is quite suitable as a mild remedy to eliminate extra pounds.
+- Vitamin C promotes the breakdown of fat deposits, so rosehip syrup is quite suitable as a mild remedy for eliminating extra pounds.

 Rosehip syrup: indications for use

-Since rosehip syrup is very rich in vitamins, there is an indication to use it to prevent morbidity and strengthen immunity at least 2 times a year.
+Since rosehip syrup is very rich in vitamins, there is an indication to use it to prevent illness and strengthen the immune system at least 2 times a year.
 Of course, a course of 14 days.

-Well suited as a remedy for children's immunity, because it has a pleasant sweet taste and kids drink it with pleasure.
+It is well suited as a remedy for children's immunity, because it has a pleasant sweet taste and children drink it with pleasure.

 It is recommended to use this drug in case of diseases such as:

-- Inflammation of the gastrointestinal tract, especially the liver and gallbladder.
-It is indicated for colitis, ulcers and stones in withdrawal systems.
+- Inflammation of the gastrointestinal tract, especially the liver and gall bladder.
+Indicated for colitis, ulcers and stones in excretory systems.

-- Wounds, bruises, cuts, bruises - vitamin C accelerates healing, promotes collagen production.
+- Wounds, bruises, cuts, bruises - vitamin C accelerates healing and promotes collagen production.
 Rosehip is a good remedy for inflammation.

-- ARI, colds, viral infections, hypovitaminosis - rose hips in its composition have all the substances important for the ailing organism.
+- Acute respiratory infections, colds, viral infections, hypovitaminosis - rose hips contain all the substances that are important for a sick body.

 - Asthenic conditions.